275 Madison Avenue: 1930s and 1940s

 In early 1931, New York Trust temporarily moved out of its existing offices to allow the completion of the skyscraper.
 The New York Trust bank branch at 22 East 40th Street opened in July 1931.
 The renting agents, Cross & Brown, ran advertisements proclaiming that the building was being developed in "Uptown Wall Street" and promising "superior floor arrangements".
 Among the earliest office tenants were the Aeronautical Chamber of Commerce, the American Bankers Association, the American Safety Razor Company, the Radio Manufacturers Association, accounting firm Haskins & Sells, paper distributor Gottesman & Co., and Swedish royal family relative Folke Bernadotte.
 Franzheim's office and engineering companies Fish & Loenenger and Krey & Hunt took the top three floors.
 The early tenants also included law firms, a publicist, a real estate broker, and publishers, as well as attorneys and a firm of sales management engineers.

 Houston Properties ran into financial difficulties soon after it completed the building.
 This came with a general downturn in real estate development in the area caused by the Depression.
 In July 1932, the 275 Madison Avenue Corporation filed a lawsuit against the 277 Madison Avenue Corporation to foreclose on a $5.5 million second mortgage on 22 East 40th Street.
-The 275 Madison Avenue Corporation was operated by New York Trust, which took over operation in 1933.
+The 275 Madison Avenue Corporation was operated by New York Trust, which took over operations in 1933.
 After the Johns Manville Corporation leased six floors at 22 East 40th Street for its general headquarters in January 1933, the building also became known for the company.
 Some receivers were named for the building, but their appointments were vacated that December in the New York Supreme Court.
-The ruling was made on the basis that the plaintiff who had no more than a 2-percent stake in the building.
+The ruling was made on the basis that the plaintiff had no more than a 2-percent stake in the building.

 The building continued to face financial difficulties.
 When the Marine Midland Bank extended a $3.2 million mortgage on the building in 1934, the tax, water, and amortization fees were in arrears due to missed payments.
 By the late 1930s, the building was increasingly being referred to as 275 Madison Avenue, though some news media still referred to the building by its 40th Street address.
 275 Madison Avenue was sold in March 1943 to a group of businessmen, and Brown Wheelock Harris Stevens Inc. took over the leasing.
 American Home Products simultaneously leased most of the building's top 23 stories as headquarters offices for the main company and nine subsidiaries.
 The building's valuation was assessed as $3.05 million at the time.
 American Home Products had reportedly only been interested in buying 275 Madison Avenue if it were able to occupy 13 floors by May 1, 1943.